Sharatmaharjan/Notes/CSIT/4th Sem/OS/Unit 5: File Management.md

 * **Disadvantages:**
     * **Overhead:** For very small files, the inode itself might be larger than the file data.
     * **Multiple Disk Accesses:** For very large files, multiple disk reads are required to traverse indirect pointers to find a data block (e.g., 3 reads for a triple indirect block before the actual data block).
+* **Numerical Example/Use Case (UNIX-like system with 4KB blocks):**
+    * Suppose an inode has 12 direct pointers, 1 single, 1 double, 1 triple indirect pointer.
+Each pointer is 4 bytes.
+A block can hold 4KB / 4B = 1024 pointers.
+    * **Small file (e.g., 10KB):** Uses 3 direct pointers (3 blocks * 4KB/block = 12KB).
+All data accessed with one inode read, then direct data block reads.
+    * **Medium file (e.g., 5MB):** Uses 12 direct pointers + 1 single indirect pointer.
+The single indirect block holds 1024 pointers, allowing 1024 * 4KB = 4MB more data.
+Total 12*4KB + 4MB = 48KB + 4MB.
+All data can be reached with one inode read and one indirect block read.
+    * **Large file (e.g., 1GB):** Uses direct, single, and double indirect pointers.
+A double indirect block can point to 1024 single indirect blocks, each pointing to 1024 data blocks.
+So, 1024 * 1024 * 4KB = 4GB.
+To access a block referenced by a double indirect pointer, it requires 1 inode read, 1 double indirect block read, 1 single indirect block read, then the actual data block read (4 disk reads total).
 * **Diagram Suggestion:** An inode structure box showing direct, single, double, and triple indirect pointers branching out to data blocks and other index blocks.

 ### 5.3.
 Directory Operations, Path Names, Directory Implementation, Shared Files